 Malak Malak Rangers (NT) and Dambi-Mangari Rangers (WA) among other ranger groups are assisting with field research, and protocols and methodologies are being developed for an annual Malak Malak Pristis pristis (Largetooth Sawfish) survey.

-Catch up on news, watch videos and download resources from the sawfish and river shark research undertaken during the National Environmental Research Program (NERP)
+- Sawfish and river shark research undertaken during the National Environmental Research Program (NERP) 2011-2014